 Audio Listen access right settings do apply to: Audio Listen access right settings do not apply to: Live viewing.
 Independent audio channels.
 Reviewing from the camera tab.
 Archived video.
-Reviewing from the database tab (both video and integration databases).
-Connecting to a 2016.2 server using a 2015/2016.1 viewer.
-Viewing video when handling an alarm in the Alarm Management Gateway.
-Connecting to a 2016.1 server using a 2016.2 viewer.
+Reviewing from the database tab (both video and Connecting to a 2016.2 server using a 2015/2016.1 integration databases). viewer.
+Viewing video when handling an alarm in the Alarm Connecting to a 2016.1 server using a 2016.2 viewer.
+Management Gateway.

-11.1.1.2 Inputs, Outputs and Monitors
+12.1.1.2 Inputs, Outputs and Monitors